caarlos0-graveyard/github-integrator/README.md

 - You will have to create a `.json` file containing the executions configuration, like [this][executions];

-Right now, the applications passes the following parameters to the script:
+Right now, the application passes the following parameters down to the script:

 - `$1`: the pull request origin repository owner login (e.g.: caarlos0);
 - `$2`: the pull request origin repository name (e.g.: github-integrator);